Ocean Countess: History

 The '4-star-Premium' style Cunard Countess, with her almost-identical sister ship Cunard Princess of 1977, became popular with the North American and British/European market, particularly for their contemporary facilities and variety entertainment.
 They were well known for their cruises in the Caribbean and middle Atlantic Ocean, becoming a staple at the San Juan ship dock and later at Miami, Santo Domingo and many other places around the area.
 Cunard Countess was notably one of the few ships to regularly visit the Caribbean island of Grenada during the revolutionary period of that island (1979–1983) and thus played a major role in supporting the local tourist industry during those years.
 Two of Cunard Countesss competitors in the Caribbean during the late 1970s-1980s were the much older but also very popular and Carla C, all three being of similar dimensions and capacity (recently built cruise ships are generally far larger).
 Other contemporary ships in this market were the P&O/Princess Cruises' Sun Princess and Island Princess, both also having similar dimensions and capacity to Cunard Countess.

 In October 1982, after the conclusion of the Falklands War, the ship was chartered for six months by the Ministry of Defence (United Kingdom) to support troop movements between Ascension Island and the Falkland Islands while Port Stanley Airport was being reinstated.
 Families and friends of British personnel lost in the conflict were also carried on one round voyage, to enable commemorations both at sea and ashore.
 At the end of the charter, Cunard controversially awarded the contract for the refurbishment of the vessel to Malta Shipyards at a reported cost of £2 million.
 Cunard Countess returned to Caribbean cruising in July 1983.
-In 1990 the ship's port of registry was changed to Nassau, The Bahamas.